 To avoid this specific development risk, you must ensure the maximum involvement of all team members involved in planning and executing the project.
 It’s essential to gather and analyze feedback from all project stakeholders at all stages.
 If your development speed suffers, you may have to consider an emergency team expansion, which can significantly increase the project budget.

 Poor productivity is also among the top software development risks.
-This is most common for teams working on projects with long timelines (i.e., software development).
+This is most common for teams working on projects with long timelines (i.e., software development services).

 A long project can mean team members waste time in the early stages, believing in the illusion that there is plenty of time.
 Often, poor productivity stems from incorrectly chosen project methodology, poorly matched team members, and poor project management.